brummer10/jalv_select/README.md

 Features:
 - select jalv interpreter from combo box,
 - select LV2 plugin from list,
+- select preset to load from menu
 - search plugins by regex,
 - reload lilv world to catch new installed plugins,
 - simple and lightweight in old unix style,
-- load plugin on single click.
+- load plugin with selected preset.

 Depends:
 - lilv